KVHEM/how_we_work/workflow.md

 * Create a GitHub account.
 * Check that your owncloud account is working.
 * We use the slack for communication and wrike for project management.
 Make sure that you have been invited to both of them.
 * Download and begin to maintain a reference manager.
-We recommend Zotero, as the free software interfaces well with both Microsoft Word and Google Docs.
-Download Zotero and browser plugin here.
+We recommend [Zotero](https://www.zotero.org/), as the free software interfaces well with both Microsoft Word and Google Docs.

 ## Data management